-Shackelford, Scott J. (2013) "Toward Cyber Peace: Managing Cyber Attacks through Polycentric Governance," American University Law Review (forthcoming 2013)
+Shackelford, Scott J. (2013), "Toward Cyber Peace: Managing Cyber Attacks through Polycentric Governance," American University Law Review, forthcoming.

-Shackelford, Scott J. (2013) "Neither Magic Bullet Nor Lost Cause: Land Titling and the Wealth of Nations," New York University Environmental Law Journal (forthcoming 2013)
+Shackelford, Scott J. (2013), "Neither Magic Bullet Nor Lost Cause: Land Titling and the Wealth of Nations," New York University Environmental Law Journal, forthcoming.

-Shackelford, Scott J. "Governing the Final Frontier: A Polycentric Approach to Managing Space Weaponization and Debris," (forthcoming 2013)
+Shackelford, Scott J. (2013), "Governing the Final Frontier: A Polycentric Approach to Managing Space Weaponization and Debris," forthcoming.

 Shackelford, Scott J. (2012) Managing Cyber Attacks in International Law, Business and Relations: In Search of Cyber Peace (Cambridge University Press, forthcoming 2012)